-At Webb & Gillard (Management & Safety Services) Pty Ltd our consultants are up to date with current Australian Standards, Legislation and Codes of Practices across many industries throughout Western Australia.
+At James Pettit (OHS & Management Services) our consultants are up to date with current Australian Standards, Legislation and Codes of Practices across many industries throughout Western Australia.
 Employers need to understand that some of the standards, legislation and codes of practices are applicable to their operations.
-Webb & Gillard (Management & Safety Services) Pty Ltd can provide support by providing information and up to date legislative requirements.
+James Pettit (OHS & Management Services) can provide support by providing information and up to date legislative requirements.

 Legislation that might be applicable to your workplace may include:

 - Occupational Safety & Health Act & Regulations

 - Mines Safety & inspection Act & Regulations

 - Workers’ Compensation & Injury Management Act

 If legislation is not met companies may face fines and depending on the situation they may be convicted of a criminal offence

 A standard is a published document that has been developed to provide a safe, reliable and consistent process for the applicable system e.g. (AS/NZS 3000:2007 Electrical installations).
 Within these documents requirements, services, specifications, guidelines and procedures are set out to ensure that they are fit for their purpose.

 - International : ISO